 The Importance of Detecting the Potential Criminal

 The importance of detecting potential criminals in the capital market cannot be overstated.
-Without effective market monitoring, financial firms often rely on consumer due diligence (CDD) and risk management arrangements to control the risk of market-based money laundering.
+Without effective market monitoring, financial firms often rely on consumer due diligence (CDD) and risk assessment arrangements to control the risk of market-based money laundering.
 This approach, however, is not foolproof, as criminals are constantly looking for new and innovative ways to launder money.

 Therefore, financial firms must recognize and analyze the risks posed by different items, consumers, geographic regions, and marketing networks to effectively detect potential criminal activity.
 This requires firms to dedicate more resources to mitigate risks in areas where they have assessed their exposure after evaluating their exposure.